 Most programs allow you to share text and images between them.
+For example, you can copy text or a picture from a webpage in Internet Explorer to a document in WordPad.
 When you copy information, it goes into a temporary storage area called the Clipboard.
 From there, you can paste it into a document.

 Before you start moving information around, you should understand how to switch between the open windows on your desktop.
-For more information, see Working with windows.
+See Working with windows.

 In the document, select the text that you want to copy or move.
 (To select text, drag the pointer across it.
 The selection will appear highlighted.)

-Click the Edit menu, and click Copy or Cut.
+On the Edit menu, click Copy or Cut.
 (Copy leaves the information in your original document.
-Cut removes the information from the document.)– or –On the Home tab, click Copy or Cut.
+Cut removes the information from the document.)

 Switch to the document where you want the text to appear, and then click a location in the document.

-Click the Edit menu, and click Paste.
-You can paste the text multiple times.– or – On the Home tab, click Paste.
+On the Edit menu, click Paste.
+You can paste the text multiple times.

 On the webpage, right-click the picture you want to copy, and then click Copy.